 Galatians 2:20, Romans 8:38-39, Hebrews 12:7

-• God’s wrath does remain against the sin of those who don’t believe.
+God’s wrath does remain against the sin of those who don’t believe.
 Those who don’t accept His gift of salvation will face Him without Christ’s righteousness credited to their account.
 They will have to justify themselves based only on their actions.
-And since no man can escape his sinful nature, they will face the full punishment for their sins.
+And since no one can escape his own sinful nature, those who don’t believe will face the full punishment for their sins.
 They will be eternally separated from God in hell.
 The Bible describes this as a place of eternal torment with no hope of release.

 Romans 6:5-7, Colossians 2:6-7, 2:13-14, I Peter 2:24